-As to the parallels on the Continent, that of Austria-Hungary has been well disposed of by the ridicule and indignant comments of both the Austrian and Hungarian Press.
-As to Sweden and Norway, if local Juntas were as numerous in Norway as they are in King was of a religion not acceptable to the Court represented by the presidents and secretaries of those politicians and journalists might be unreal enough to try that had to be taken.
-Again: had Sweden and Norlature for eighty years, the only eighty years ever known in the history of one of the two without a civil war; the eighty years wherein beyond all parallel the United Kingdom grew and flourished? and did a Prime Minister at the end propose to put them under two separate legislatures, because a proportion of one to twelve of the whole population threatened dagger and dynamite if that were not done?
+As to the parallels on the Continent, that of Austria Hungary has been well disposed of by the ridicule and indignant comments of both the Austrian and Hungarian Press.
+As to Sweden and Norway, if local juntas were as numerous in Norway as they are Ireland, and were headed just as those are; and if the King was of a rolling distance those are; and if the count King was of a religion not acceptable to the Coult represented by the presidents and secretaries of those iuntas. an element of includes the presidents and secretaries of the bich juntas, an element of disturbance would exist, which politicians and iournalist politicians and journalists might be unreal enough to try to ignore, but which would be unreal enough to try to ignore, but which would make itself felt in every stell that had to be taken that had to be taken.
+Again: had Sweden and Not legit way been a United Kingdom, with a common legit whole was the sum of the sum o lature for eighty years, the only eighty years ever known the history of one of the the latest years ever known that in the history of one of the two without a civil war;

+eighty years wherein beyond all parallel the United Kingdom grew and flourished? and did a Prime Minister at the end propose to put them under two separate legislatures, because a proportion of one to twelve of the whole population threatened dagger and dynamite if that were not done?
 To find an analogy in a case wherein not one of these elements exists, fancy shoots above all solid footing, and rests on nothing but its strength of wing.
 Had Sweden and Norway been under a common legislature, their mutual assimilation would have proceeded more rapidly and fears now felt of a future rupture would have been less well grounded.